Working with MCP Tools in EvoAgentX¶

 4.2 Integration with Workflow and Agent Generation¶

 MCP tools can also be integrated into workflow and agent generation systems.
-Here's a simplified example:
+Here's a complete example from generation to execution:

 from evoagentx.tools import MCPToolkit